NanoCalc/FRETCalc/README.md

 </p>

 **Förster Resonance Energy Transfer Calculator (`FRETCalc`)** is an user-friendly GUI software that analyzes experimental data for molar extinction coefficient of the acceptor, emission spectrum of the donor and the refractive index spectrum of the donor/acceptor blend.<br>
-Therefore, the main goal of this software is to obtain the main parameters involved in the FRET process, such as:
+Therefore, the primary objective of this software is to acquire the fundamental parameters involved in the FRET process, such as:

 - Effective refractive index
 - Overlap integral